aws/pgactive/md/bdr-configuration-variables.md

     BDR members have the same value for the parameter at any point of time.
     Default value for this parameter is 4, meaning, there can be maximum of 4 nodes allowed in the BDR group at any point of time.
-Note that more members in a BDR group require a more sophisticated monitoring and maintenance, so choose this parameter value wisely.
+Note that more members in a BDR group require more sophisticated monitoring and maintenance, so choose this parameter value wisely.

     Set this parameter either in configuration file or via ALTER SYSTEM SET